Hospitals & Asylums

 Registration of Objects Launched into Outer Space (1975) shall be reviewed

-objects launched into outer space would, in particular, assist in their
+registering objects launched into outer space would, in particular, assist in

 international law governing the exploration and use of outer space.
 Under Art.
 2 When a space object is launched